mozilla/addons-server/README.md

 # Addons-Server

 Welcome to the Addons Server repository!
 Please feel free to visit the web page of the current project hosted on [addons.mozilla.org].
-If you want to install it follow our guide located in [install docs].
+If you want to develop or run the applciation locally, please follow the [setup and configuration][setup_link] docs.
 We'd love your help!
 You can come talk to us on [Matrix #amo:mozilla.org] if you have any questions.

 Please report bugs here: <https://github.com/mozilla/addons/issues>